videogorillas/vgplayer-api/Player.md

 - `fullscreen` player enters/exits full screen mode.
 Boolean status is passed to the handler.
 - `timeupdate` playback position changes. `TimeSample` object is passed to the handler.
 - `load` player is ready, media is loaded.
 Can be added right after Player instance creation.
+- `play` playback state.
+Boolean value is passed to the handler: `true` when playback has been started, `false` when paused.

 #### Arguments
 1. `type` *(String)*: event type